ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 ### Benefits of Using PPL Based Custom Devices

-A PPL provides name spacing for all contained items and preserves the file hierarchy of the source project library.
+A PPL provides namespacing for all contained items and preserves the file hierarchy of the source project library.
 These features result in several benefits for a custom device:
 * Grants each packaged custom device a copy of shared VI dependencies.
 These copies are compiled and included in the PPL through namespacing.
 The PPL also avoids load-time conflicts.

 * Avoids internal naming conflicts by preserving the file hierarch.
 LLBs could generate compile-time warnings and extra files.
 You can include multiple LabVIEW project libraries in the same PPL, even if the libraries contain items with the same name.
 This also allows for the easier use of LabVIEW classes when building custom devices.

 * Improves deployment time through a smaller disk footprint.
-The following image demonstrates the relative size difference between PPL and LLB packaging of the same FPGA Addon.
+The following image demonstrates the relative size difference between PPL and LLB packaging of the same FPGA Addon Engine.

 ![](images/Disk_Footprint.jpg)